Ubuntu Shell

 Ensure the new user name is unique and that any existing users do not have the same user account name to avoid any conflict at the time of creation.

-The above command creates the new user in a locked state, meaning an account without any password.
+The above command creates the new user in a locked state, meaning an account without a password.
 To set a custom password, use the passwd command after useradd, as shown below.

-Below is the behavior of the useradd and passwd command.
+Below is the behavior of the useradd and passwd commands.

 Creating and assigning a new password to the user